 NOTE: Always keep the tank fill valve pointed to "City Water" unless you are filling the tank.
-If this valve is pointing to "Water Tank Fill" while using city water, the water will keep flowing into the tank and out the gravity fill tube.
+If this valve is pointing to "Water Tank Fill" while using city water, the water will keep flowing into the tank and out the tank vent tube.

-Fresh Water Tank Capacity
+Fresh Water Tank Capacity: 80 gal.